 - Select the new empty Base layer in the Contents window.

-- Draw your polyline or polygon over the map.
+- Draw your object over the map.
 Create as many objects as you wish.

 - When you are done, press ESC on the keyboard to exit drawing mode.